blabla1337/skf-flask/skf/markdown/knowledge_base/63-knowledge_base--Avoid_the_use_of_default_and_predictable_acounts.--.md

-Avoid the use of default and predictable accounts.
+Avoid the use of default and predictable accounts
 -------

 **Description:**